 A purchase order begins with a purchase requisition in iProcurement.
 The requisition preparer will complete the following required fields in the purchase requisition.
-Refer to How To: Create a Standard Non-Catalog Requisition for detailed information on this process:
+Refer to How To: Create a Standard Non-Catalog Requisition for detailed information on this process and to the Resource: Non-Catalog Request Types for definitions and best practices when selecting a requisition type:

 After accepting or changing the designated financial approver(s) within the school or unit, the purchase requisition moves to the review and approval stage.